UFC Fight Night: Cannonier vs. Strickland: Background

 A middleweight bout between former UFC Middleweight Championship challenger Jared Cannonier and Sean Strickland served as the main event.
 The pairing was previously scheduled to headline UFC Fight Night: Grasso vs. Araújo, but it was scrapped after Strickland withdrew due to a finger infection.

 A middleweight bout between Bruno Silva and Albert Duraev was scheduled to take place at the event.
 However, Silva withdrew due to an injury and was replaced by Michał Oleksiejczuk.
 In turn, Duraev was forced to withdraw for undisclosed reasons and was replaced by Cody Brundage.

 Former UFC Flyweight Championship challenger Alex Perez was expected to face Amir Albazi at the event.
 However, he pulled out due to undisclosed reasons in late October and was replaced by Brandon Royval.
-In turn, Royval withdrew from the card in late November due to a broken wrist during training and was replaced by Alessandro Costa.
+In turn, Royval withdrew from the card in late November due to a broken wrist during training and was replaced by former LUX Fight League flyweight champion Alessandro Costa.

 A light heavyweight bout between Tafon Nchukwi and Jamal Pogues was expected to take the event.
 However, Pogues pull out from the bout due to undisclosed reasons and was replaced by Vitor Petrino.
 Nchukwi eventually pulled out of the bout himself due to undisclosed reasons and the bout was scrapped.

 Michael Morales was expected to face Rinat Fakhretdinov in a welterweight bout.
 However, Morales pulled out due to a fractured toe.
 He was replaced by The Return of The Ultimate Fighter: Team Volkanovski vs. Team Ortega middleweight winner Bryan Battle.

 A middleweight bout between Julian Marquez and Deron Winn was expected to take place at the event.
 However, just two days before the event, Winn was forced to withdraw after fainting and falling down a set of stairs, sustaining a minor concussion.
 As a result, the bout was scrapped.

 At the weigh-ins, Hayisaer Maheshate weighed in at 158.5 pounds, two and a half pounds over the lightweight non-title fight limit.
 His bout proceeded at catchweight and he was fined 20% of his purse, which went to his opponent Rafa García.